sandstorm/typescript-react-app-kickstart-guide/README.md

 nvm install --lts
 # set latest stable lts as default
 nvm alias default stable
+# be tripple shure you use the right node version
+nvm use default

 # yarn
 brew install yarn --without-node